Reconstructing Faith Around the Life and Love of Jesus.

 Practice Mindfulness to Renew the Mind

 The call in Scripture to be “transformed by the renewal of your mind” (Romans 12:2) connects beautifully with modern science.
 Neuroplasticity demonstrates how the brain can be rewired, forming new pathways of gratitude, compassion, and awareness rather than the old pathways of fear and shame.
-Contemplative practices like Centering Prayer become the bridge—where spiritual renewal and scientific rewiring meet—helping us take thoughts captive and live out genuine transformation.
+Contemplative practices like Centering Prayer become the bridge - where spiritual renewal and scientific rewiring meet - helping us take thoughts captive and live out genuine transformation with a nondual mindset.
 Click here to read more about the rewiring your mind.

 How to approach a child questioning their faith